Framework-R-D/phlex-design/doc/functional_programming.rst

    |                                                      |                                     | :math:`cat: \mathbbm{1} \rightarrow L`                       |                        |
    +------------------------------------------------------+-------------------------------------+--------------------------------------------------------------+------------------------+

-:numref:`algorithms:HOF operators` describes each of the operators in detail.
+:numref:`registration:HOF operators` describes each of the operators in detail.
 Note that the observer is a special case of the filter, where the predicate's Boolean return value is always `false`.

 Phlex will likely support other higher order functions as well.